Subscriptions

 # Import your Strawberry schema after creating the django ASGI application# This ensures django.setup() has been called before any ORM models are imported# for the schema.from mysite.graphql import schema application = GraphQLProtocolTypeRouter( schema, django_application=django_asgi_app,)

-Note: Check the channels integraton page for more information regarding it.
+Note: Check the channels integraton page for more information regarding the it.

 Single result operations